Three die due to electrocution in UP's Gonda | Business

 The three were returning to the village on a motorcycle in the evening when the came in contact with a live wire which had fallen from an electric pole due to adverse weather conditions.

-The trio were rushed to nearby hospital where doctors declared them brought dead.
+The trio was rushed to nearby hospital where doctors declared them dead.

 The bodies have been sent for post-mortem, he said.
 On behalf of the Sub-Divisional Magistrate (SDM), the report of providing assistance to the victim's family in accordance with rules is being sent to the higher officials, the CO added.